LIVE video is obviously the way to go with the reach you can achieve…

 …but what if you’re simply not ready to take that plunge?
 Or you’re having a bad hair day (or week…)?
 Recorded video is the next best thing to live (and certainly better than nothing!)
 But YOU don’t even have to be on camera!

-Adobe Spark: Available for desktop and iPhone (with an Android version in the works).
+Adobe Spark: Available for desktop, Android and iPhone.
 I had used Spark for image creation in the past, but I’d never tried it for video.
 With Kim’s inspiration, I decided to give it a shot.
 Spark for video is great if you just want to create something quick and you’re willing to color inside the lines, so to speak.
 Its limitations include the inability to customize the color/font used for your text or add a watermark to your video.
 Its strengths include an audio library of 37 titles (or you can add your own) and stock video to use if you don’t have your own.
 Here’s the video I created while testing this tool:

-Crello: Currently only available for desktop, I might have heard of Crello before , but I’m not sure.
-I had definitely never tried it out for creating social media videos.
+VistaCreate (fka Crello): Available for desktop, iPhone and Android. version is currently in development.
+I might have heard of Crello before Kim mentioned it, but I’m not sure.
+I had definitely never tried it for creating social media videos.
 I love how quick and easy this app is to use.
 Check out my first Crello video, super fun & cute (not to mention the most shared post on my Facebook Page to date):

 Legend: Another one with no desktop version, but you can get it for both iPhone and Android.
+EDIT: Legend apparently changed hands or something.
+It appears that it is now only available for Android.
 Legend was one of the first video creation tools I tried.
 It’s really simple to use, mostly because it doesn’t have a lot of ‘moving parts’ – it’s really just a text animator.
 It’s got a 100 character limit, so it’s best for shorter quotes or text snippets.
 You can upload your own image or choose from among Legend’s many ‘themes’.
 The limitation with Legend is that you can’t change the fonts or background and text colors.
 However, once you find a theme that harmonizes with your branding, you can use that theme over and over again.
 I should also mention, there’s no music option built in (though you could send yourself the video you create in the app and then add your own music track with desktop video software, I’ve done that).
 Bonus: You can save your finished project as a GIF as well as an MP4.
 WOOT!
 Here’s my Legend video:

 Videos created with either of these apps will probably be the most time-intensive among those mentioned here.
 However, they will be 100% custom (YAY!
 Color outside the lines!!) with your logo and other branding elements.
 Like with Legend, though, you’d have to add a music track separately if you want to include audio.